-Other examples of subjects discussed during the year were cybersecurity, geopolitical challenges, future ways of working etc.
+Other examples of subjects discussed during the year were cybersecurity, the store portfolio, future ways of working etc.

-Examples of the brands/functions of the business that presented their work to the board during the year were: H&M brand, portfolio brands, business ventures, sustainability, business tech, customer insight, supply chain and expansion/ store portfolio.
+Examples of the brands/functions of the business that presented their work to the board during the year are: the H&M brand, Sellpy, supply chain, business tech and others.
 At each board meeting the chair of the audit committee reports to the board on what the audit committee discussed at its latest meeting.
-This primarily concerns areas such as accounting, IFRS 16 effects, auditing, tax, customs duties, internal control, risk and various new regulations, legislation and directives.
-All significant risks are then discussed at the subsequent board meeting.
-At four of the year's meetings the board goes through quarterly reports before they are published and at the January meeting the board discusses the annual and sustainability report, with the auditor also reporting on the year's audit.
+This primarily concerns areas such as accounting, IFRS 16 effects, audit, tax, customs duties, internal control, risk and various new regulations, legislation and directives.
+All significant risks are then discussed at a subsequent board meeting.
+At four of the year's meetings the board goes through interim financial reports before they are published and at the January meeting the board discusses the annual and sustainability report, with the auditor also reporting on the year's audit.
+The board also meets with the company's auditors without the CEO or other representatives of executive management being present.